How to Use Coca-Cola to Get Rid of Car Rust

 Learn More Car Maintenance Hacks from CarHop

 Do you want more easy and inexpensive car care tips?
 The team at your local CarHop is happy to help!
-Learn more about cleaning old headlights with toothpaste or fixing squeaky brakes.
+Learn more about cleaning old headlights with toothpaste, fixing squeaky brakes, or removing car stickers with wet newspaper.
 Thinking of upgrading to a new-to-you family car?
 We can assist with that, too.
 Contact us with any questions!

 More DIY Tips from CarHop